+Just inside the main gate we have a very helpful ADA team ready to assist you.
 The venue strives to ensure that all of our fans have a great time at our venue regardless of ability.
-If you need additional assistance while you are here, please let us know in advance so we are able to see if it's something we can help you with.
+If you need additional assistance while you are here, please let us know in advance so we are best able to accommodate you upon arrival.

 The Amphitheater is in an actual reclaimed rock quarry – as such there are physical characteristics to the site that make it beautiful but also make it more of a challenge to get back to the performance area.